Association of Chartered Certified Accountants: Hong Kong

 An Agreement of Recognition Arrangement (ARA) between ACCA and Hong Kong Institute of Certified Public Accountants (HKICPA; local statutory accountancy body) was put in place on 22 August 2006, backdated to 1 July 2005.
 This was less flexible than the previous rule.

 The old agreement was terminated on 30 June 2005 forcing ACCA members to accept the so-called "8 unfair terms" e.g., hold a degree recognised by HKICPA, work under HKICPA authorised employers, attend workshops and pass HKICPA's Final Professional Examination (FPE), etc.

 This notwithstanding, HKICPA members could join in ACCA without any further requirement.

 The ACCA qualification is highly accepted by the Hong Kong employment market.
 Most HKICPA members qualified through a joint scheme with Hong Kong Society of Accountants (HKSA) which operated for more than 20 years.
 HKSA later became HKICPA.

 At the end of 2016 there were 18,238 members and over 8,000 students in Hong Kong.

 India

-UK qualified students are eligible for exemptions in the following papers of the CMA qualification (2012 syllabus) offered by The Institute of Cost Accountants of India: